 8.9 The organisers reserves the right to exclude any driver from this, or any future series

-8.10 A driver who causes more than 3 incidents in a race, which result in penalties and/or points on their licence will not be allowed to participate in the next round of the Championship
+8.10 A driver who causes 3 or more incidents in a round or race meeting, which results in penalties and/or points on their licence will not be allowed to participate in the next round or race meeting of the Championship

 8.11 A driver who is deemed to have caused an intentional or malicious accident or behaves in a reckless manner on track to affect another driver will be subject to a temporary or permanent ban from racing.